-Electric carmaker Tesla has reached a market valuation of over $270 billion in August, propelling them over $70 billion more in valuation when compared to top global carmaker Toyota to be the most valuable carmaker in the world and the first U.S. carmaker ever above $100 billion.
+Electric carmaker Tesla reached a market valuation of over $270 billion in August, propelling them over $70 billion more in valuation when compared to top global carmaker Toyota to be the most valuable carmaker in the world.

-In the past months, Tesla has had an astronomical rise in market valuation, more than doubling its stock value over the last three months.
-The surge can be attributed to Tesla’s third-quarter profit last year, as well as new factories being built and quick car deliveries to customers.
+At the beginning of the year, Tesla had an astronomical rise in market valuation, more than doubling its stock value over the first three months.
+The surge was attributed to Tesla’s third-quarter profit from last year, as well as new factories being built and quick car deliveries to customers.
 Tesla has also led the pack in electric car manufacturing, infrastructure and marketing, a growing market that all car manufacturers are looking to fill as quickly as possible.
 Still, Elon Musk's unicorn is still perplexing many analysts, leaving many scratching their heads as to why the company continues to balloon in value.